argoproj-labs/argocd-ephemeral-access/README.md

 ## Plugins

-The EphemeralAccess extension allows hooking a plugin to enhance the core functionality.
+The EphemeralAccess extension provides a plugin capability that can be used to enhance its core functionality.
 A few examples are:

-- Access ServiceNow API to verify if the given app has an associated Change Request in approved state
+- Access ServiceNow API to verify if the given Application has an associated Change Request in approved state before elevating the user's access.
-- Access internal service for last mile user access validation
+- Access company's internal services for last mile user access validation.

-To learn how to implement an EphemeralAccess plugin please refer to the `examples/plugin` folder in this repo.
+To learn more about plugins and learn about how to implement one, check the `examples/plugin` folder in this repository.

 [1]: https://github.com/argoproj-labs/argocd-ephemeral-access/releases
 [2]: https://github.com/argoproj-labs/argocd-extension-installer